ClippyRoyale/WorldConverter/README.md

 ## ⚠️ WARNING - HEALTH AND SAFETY
 Playing converted worlds may get you banned from MR Deluxe!
 This appears to be a false positive in the game's anticheat.
 This bug is known to be triggered by converting the Royale City world.
 It may affect other worlds with vertical scrolling or Remake-only features.
 I am not responsible if this program lands you in jail!!!

 Also: MR Deluxe is in closed alpha.
+As such, while I am reasonably confident in the stability of the converter at this point, I’m still calling this a public beta.
 The world format may change at any time.
 Don't delete your old world files (even after the game is out).

 ## Other Known Bugs
 - MRDX will not load music in converted worlds